You know how important email marketing is, so you've probably taken the first step and added an email opt-in form to your site.

 - A white paper that analyzes data from other sources and collects it in one place

 - A template for something.
 Like an email template that you used to generate leads.

 But don't feel like you're limited to PDFs.

-For example, you can also offer video or audio lead magnets, which you'll see in some of the examples below.
+For example, you can also offer video content or audio lead magnets, which you'll see in some of the examples below.
 Or, you could create custom spreadsheets to help people track something related to your site.
 And if you're running an eCommerce store, a coupon or special discount always makes a good lead magnet.

 Basically, feel free to get creative with your lead magnets!
 The only real criterion is that your lead magnet has to be something your visitors find valuable.
 As long as that's true, the format itself doesn't matter.

 Now, let's get a little more specific and actionable and dig into some lead magnet examples and ideas for popular niches, including:

 And even if you don't fit one of those niches perfectly, you'll still come away with some great ideas and see how other successful sites are using lead magnets.